See how Shazam works for artists

 A Shazam chart will appear in your artist profile when you have a top Shazam track in a country, region, or city.
 The chart data updates every 24 hours and will display your track’s position and movement on the chart in a given country, region, or city in the last seven days.

+To view the Shazam Charts for your top songs, click the Shazam Charts widget from the Overview section of Measure.
 Select a specific song to see every country, region, or city chart that the track appears.
-To see the Top Charts for your Top Songs, click See All in the Charting on Shazam section of Overview of Your Music.
+To see the Top Charts for your Top Songs, click See All in the Charting on Shazam section of Overview.

 Trending on Shazam